How can we help?

 What does PPBS (Postprandial Blood Sugar) measure?

-The PPBS (Postprandial Blood Sugar) test measures blood sugar levels two after starting a meal.
-It is often done along with fasting blood sugar (FBS) test.
+The PPBS (Postprandial Blood Sugar) test measures blood sugar levels two hours after starting a meal.
+It is often done along with a fasting blood sugar (FBS) test.
 It helps determine how well your body can manage sugar after eating.
 It helps detect prediabetes or diabetes.
 High PPBS levels can signal early insulin resistance, making your body less responsive to insulin.

-Interpreting PPBS (Postprandial Blood Sugar) results
+FAQs related to PPBS (Postprandial Blood Sugar)

 PPBS stands for postprandial blood sugar.
 It refers to the blood sugar level measured after a meal, typically 2 hours later.